-B.A. in Political Science - Program Outcomes
+B.A. in Political Science - Program Outcome and course outcomes

 - Understand and follow changes in patterns of political behavior, ideas and structures. - Develop the ability to make logical inferences about social and political issues on the basis of comparative and historical knowledge.